Rock videos:

 Angels (Allison Crowe)

-From the same concert at which she performed "I Never Loved a Man (The Way I Love You)" and "Time After Time", here is an original song, not yet recorded on an album - "Angels"
+From the same concert at which she performed "I Never Loved a Man (The Way I Love You)" and "Time After Time", here is an original song, not yet recorded on an album - "Angels".
+This song is heard on the "Little Lights" album.

 The video footage is, again, of a Canadian Winter.